dkhamsing/tumblr_uploadr/README.md

 tumblr_uploadr <tumblr> <folder> [caption]
 ```

-`tumblr_uploadr` posts photos as drafts your Tumblr from the command line, `caption` is optional.
+`tumblr_uploadr` posts photos as drafts to your Tumblr from the command line, `caption` is optional.

 ### Examples